githubtraining/training-manual/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

 Welcome to the GitHub Training Manual repository.
-In this repository, you will find the content used by GitHub trainers during our official GitHub training courses and the scripts used when teaching.
+In this repository, you will find the content used by the [GitHub Professional Services](https://services.github.com/) team during our official GitHub training courses and the scripts used when teaching.

 The content is all written in [markdown](https://github.github.com/gfm/), and the scripts are shell scripts.